 Dr Olivier (Olly) Ball

-Olly is a senior tutor at NorthTec Whangarei, and teach subjects ranging from ecology to conservation to the dreaded statistics.
+Olly is a senior tutor at NorthTec Whangarei, and teachs subjects ranging from ecology to conservation to the dreaded statistics.
+Olly is our current chairperson.
 His interest in ecology and conservationwas sparked when, as a child growing up in London, he found out that I was never going to be able to see such wonderful creatures as moa, huia and dodo, as

 every last one had been exterminated by humans, directly or indirectly.
 After leaving school in England, I followed the zoological pathway, completing a BSc Hons at the University of Canterbury (NZ), majoring in ecology and invertebrate